amiroudiallo-dev/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that change the working directory to the previous one
+change directory to the previours one